2022 - 2023 Application Cycle Key Dates:

 away clerkships.
 The following Departments offer scholarships for

-eligible students applying to rotations in their respective department:
+eligible students applying to rotations in their respective departments:

-Eligible students are full-time, fourth-year medical students who are underreprestend in medicine and/or from economically disadvantaged backgrounds.
+Eligible students are full-time, fourth-year medical students who are underrepresented in medicine and/or from economically disadvantaged backgrounds.
 Students must be in

 good standing at accredited U.S. medical schools and remain